Steve Kennedy (musician): The Regents

 In the late 1950s, Kennedy was working for Bache and Co. where he would on occasion answer calls from Peter Groschel who worked in the stock brokerage business.
 Groshel would call the company where Kennedy worked when there were international buy-and-sell orders.
 After talking to each other for a period of time and discovering Kennedy played saxophone, they decided to form a band.
 The line up consisted of Brian Massey on bass, Tommy Goodings on guitar, Kennedy on saxophone and Groschel on drums.
 Some time later they added Kay Taylor to vocally front the band.
-They were invited by an man called Al Steiner to be the house band for the Blue Note club.
+They were invited by a man called Al Steiner to be the house band for the Blue Note club.
 The band was called The Regents.
 Drummer and founder Groschel developed health problems that lasted for six months.
 As a result he was replaced by drummer Bob Andrews.

 Around 1963, The Regents broke up and a short time later was reformed as a recording band with a different line up.
 Kennedy hung around, and afterwards joined the replacement house band, The Silhouettes which was Doug Riley's band.
 Dianne Brooks came on board as well.
 The Silhouettes were playing there on a night in February 22, 1964.
 This is when William "Smitty" Smith first met Kennedy.
 They hit it off quite well and stayed in touch.
 They had discussed a plan to put together and band to play behind Dianne Brooks.
 This would later become a reality.
 The Silhouettes played at the Blue Note for three years.